Nexfinity/CakeyBot-Wiki/changelists/changelist-2023.md

   * New Accounts (<24 Hours Old)
   * No Avatar
 * Added new "Disable Self-Starring" option for starboard
+* Added the ability to change the `/rank` overlay opacity
+* Added the ability to change the `/rank` accent color

 # October 23rd - Custom Embed Placeholder Support
 ## Added